Professor of Film Practice,

 In 2020, he co-founded the Narratives of Neurodiversity Network, and joined the Autism Through Cinema team as a regular contributor to the podcast.

 David is also a successful short fiction writer and his works have appeared in various literary magazines including Ambit, Black Static, The Ghastling and Structo.
-His short story collection Incorcisms will be released with Arachne Press in May 2021, with another eco-themed collection called Fauna following in September 2021 with Fly on the Wall Press.
+In 2021 he released two short story collections: Incorcisms with Arachne Press and Fauna with Fly on the Wall Press.

 PhD Candidate, Queen Mary, University of London